 Let me back up a bit and explain what happened, now I can.
 In January, I blogged about Peter Reynolds trying to find out information about my personal details by pretending to be a journalist.
 Following this story, Peter Reynolds emailed me, and published to Facebook, a copy of the receipt for the High Court lawsuit he had filed against me.
 Brilliantly, he’d sent the actual documents to an address in Manchester that I hadn’t lived at for two years and had no way of getting to.
 When I told him to send me a copy to my workplace, he only sent the statement of claim (his allegations of my supposed defamation), and not copies of his evidence, so to this day I have no idea what it was he actually filed with the court.
 Not that it actually mattered.

-The claim accused me of falsely claiming he is a sexist, homophobic, transphobic racist who may or may not have submitted a document to the Home Affairs Committee in 1983 and has reported medical cannabis users to the police.
-As I have received judgement in my favour without ever seeing the inside of a courtroom, I like to think that is partly because Peter Reynolds *is* a sexist, homophobic, transphobic racist who may or may not have submitted a document to the Home Affairs Committee in 1983 and has reported medical cannabis users to the police, and partly because legally he didn’t appear to know his arse from his elbow.
+The claim accused me of falsely claiming he is a sexist, homophobic, transphobic racist who has reported medical cannabis users to the police.
+As I have received judgement in my favour without ever seeing the inside of a courtroom, I like to think that is partly because Peter Reynolds *is* a sexist, homophobic, transphobic racist who has reported medical cannabis users to the police, and partly because legally he didn’t appear to know his arse from his elbow.

 Three other people were sued along with myself, Chris, Greg and Alun.
 Chris’s case is ongoing in the same direction as my own.
 He hasn’t managed to find Greg yet.
 Alun chose to settle.
 Although I can’t say I approve, I have to admit that the settlement he reached legally gave Peter Reynolds nothing to show for his £2100, so kudos.
 Including application fees, Peter Reynolds has spent over £9,000 suing us – I shall leave you to imagine how you could have spent such a sum if you were a cannabis activist with that kind of money to throw around.